 Job Outlook: 19% growth

-Their duty is to create financial reports and strategies for the long-term goals and growth of an organization.
+They must create financial reports and strategies for an organization’s long-term goals and growth.

-Financial managers are in high demand therefore individuals in this career have the greatest chance of finding jobs.
+Financial managers are in high demand.
+Therefore, individuals in this career have the most excellent chance of finding jobs.

 7. Loan Officer